OpenVPN/openvpn/doc/man-sections/tls-options.rst

   ::

      x509-username-field emailAddress
+     x509-username-field 1.2.840.113549.1.9.1
      x509-username-field ext:subjectAltName
      x509-username-field CN serialNumber

-  The first example uses the value of the :code:`emailAddress` attribute in the certificate's Subject field as the username.
-The second example uses the :code:`ext:` prefix to signify that the X.509 extension ``fieldname`` :code:`subjectAltName` be searched for an rfc822Name (email) field to be used as the username.
+  The first two examples use the value of the :code:`emailAddress` attribute in the certificate's Subject field as the username, where the first example uses the name while the second example uses the oid.
+The third example uses the :code:`ext:` prefix to signify that the X.509 extension ``fieldname`` :code:`subjectAltName` be searched for an rfc822Name (email) field to be used as the username.
 In cases where there are